DuckDivers/duck-parallax/readme.txt

 * speed [optional] (default = 2) An integer between 0 and 10.
 The speed at which the parallax effect runs.
 0 means the image will appear fixed in place, and 10 the image will flow at the same speed as the page content.
 * z-index [optional] (default = 0) - The z-index value of the fixed-position elements.
 By default these will be behind everything else on the page.
 * mobile [optional] - If you want a mobile fixed image for mobile display, choose a different image, otherwise it will select the full sized image from the parallax and make it a responsive image.
-* Offset [default = false] (options: "true" or "false") - This will pull the parallax content all the way to the left of your screen.
+* offset [default = false] (options: "true" or "false") - This will pull the parallax content all the way to the left of your screen.
 You can put the contents into a "container" class if you're using bootstrap or just center the contents for horizontal centering.
 On testing with the WordPress 2016 Theme, keep offset at False.
 With Bootstrap Themes, I recommend using the "offset='true'" parameter.
+* position [optional] – (defaults to 'Left') This is analogous to the background-position-x css property.
+Specify coordinates as right, left, center, or pixel values (e.g. -10px 0px).
+The parallax image will be positioned as close to these values as possible while still covering the target element.

+Admin-Settings page enables or disables the TinyMCE icon (if you don't want it in your WP-Editor)

 == Demo ==